zgulde/dotfiles/README.md

 ### Why rebind my capslock key?

-- it's useless and takes up a ton of real estate on your keyboard.
+- it's (virtually) useless and takes up a ton of real estate on your keyboard.
 - you can increase your productivity by creating more keyboard shortcuts
 - you hit it accidentally far too often
 - all the cool people are doing it